Deep learning based ECG segmentation for delineation of diverse arrhythmias: Introduction

-Despite the progress made, accurate delineation of an ECG signal during arrhythmia still remains a challenge.
-Many arrhythmias cause significant changes in the structural elements and morphological features of an ECG.
-This is most notably the case for the P wave, which usually has the lowest signal to noise ratio.
+Although deep learning based delineation has shown excellent performance on benchmarks, arrhythmias pose a particular challenge in two important ways.
+First of all, there is a lack of data, reflected in the fact that the benchmark datasets are quite small and their samples tend to have relatively low heart rates.
+As a result, the variety of arrhythmias for the purpose of testing delineation quality is limited despite the careful preparation of these databases.
+A second important obstacle is that many arrhythmias cause significant changes in the structural elements and morphological features of an ECG.
+These changes are particularly striking in case of the P wave, which usually has the lowest signal to noise ratio.
 For example, in atrial fibrillation (AFIB) and atrial flutter (AFL) the P wave is absent, and a fibrillatory signal or flutter wave is found instead.
 As noted in \cite{saclova_reliable_2022} and \cite{hong_clinical_2022}, false P wave predictions during such events present a significant challenge for delineation algorithms in clinical practice.
 Other arrhythmias, such as atrioventricular (AV) block, affect not only the position of P waves in relation to the QRS complex, but also their occurrence.
 This can result in P waves and QRS complexes following independent rhythms.
 In all of these cases, the performance of a P wave delineation algorithm is affected adversely.
 For instance, Aziz et al.~\cite{Aziz2021-eh} report a considerable drop in sensitivity for P wave detection in the case of ECGs exhibiting arrhythmia.

-A related challenge in deep learning based ECG segmentation is the scarcity of high-quality annotated data required for supervised training of models.
-To the best of our knowledge, the QT Database (QTDB)~\cite{Laguna1997-xb} and Lobachevsky University Database (LUDB)~\cite{kalyakulina_ludb_2020} are currently the only publicly available databases that provide onset and offset annotations for all P, QRS, and T waves in multiple leads.
-As a result, the training and validation of previous segmentation models have primarily been restricted to these datasets.
-For example, Jimenez-Perez et al.~\cite{Jimenez-Perez2021-ds} carried out a 5-fold cross validation using the 105 recordings in QTDB, while Moskalenko et al.~\cite{kryzhanovsky_deep_2020} trained their model on the extended LUDB dataset, which includes 455 recordings.
-Although these models achieved high accuracy on their respective test sets, also sourced from QTDB and LUDB, it remains uncertain how they would perform on individual arrhythmia types that are not represented in the limited training data.